AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 5. To update antiquated language to more current vocabulary and simplify or modernize grammar as appropriate.

-> I first published this work in 2013, a revised edition in 2014, and
+> I first published this work in 2013, a revised edition in 2014, a
-> now this third edition at the end of 2021.
-I believe I have provided
+> third edition was released at the end of 2021.
+Now nearing the
+> conclusion of 2022 I release the fourth beta version.
+>
-> significant additional value to the original work but I am not done.
+> I believe I have provided significant additional value to the original
-> God willing, I will continue to read through the volume and make
+> work but I am not done.
+God willing, I will continue to read through
-> further refinements as time passes.
-Any such updates will be made
+> the volume and make further refinements as time passes.
+Any such
-> available for free to all owners of the eBook.
+> updates will be made available for free to all owners of the eBook.
 >
 > In addition to what I have undertaken thus far I hope in future
 > editions to: